ivywang1631/blog-cyft/README.md

 <h1>Cyft blog</h1>

 This is a frontend solution for a blog with regular CRUD functionalities.
-Test API server is deployed on heroku, frontend is hosted on github.

 <h2>Requirements:</h2>
   1. Load latest entry as index/home page